-Strange Ants: Zombie, Dracula, Herders, and Farmers
+Strange Ants: Zombie, Dracula, and Other Interesting Species

 Ants are impressive animals that have intricate colonies.
 Some have developed very interesting lifestyles.
 In tropical rainforests, carpenter ants are invaded by a fungus that controls their behaviour, turning them into zombies.
 The queen of another type of ant feeds on the blood of her larvae, reminding scientists of the Dracula legend.